Elias Tours Egypt · Alexandria

 Alexandria — City of Dreams

 Founded by Alexander the Great in 331 BC, Alexandria was the intellectual capital of the ancient world.
-Today it remains Egypt’s most cosmopolitan city — a Mediterranean soul with a Pharaonic heart.
+Today it is Egypt’s second-largest city, sitting on the Mediterranean coast — a city shaped in sequence by Greek, Roman, Jewish, Coptic, and Arab civilisations.

 Where East Meets the Mediterranean